BillRaymond/run-automatic1111-stable-diffusion-web-ui-macos-docker/README.md

 To run SDWUI, you need a non-root user.
 This script will create that user.
 If you attempt to run this again, you could encounter an error.
 However, if you re-build the Docker container, you will have to run this again.

-1. Run the following script in terminal to crate a non-root user (by default it will be named `sdwui`):
+1. Open a new terminal within VSC and run the following script in terminal to crate a non-root user (by default it will be named `sdwui`):
 ```
 sh runonce-step4-addnonrootuser.sh
 ```